For the complete documentation index, see llms.txt.

 Common Misconceptions

 One frequent misconception is that the Mandela Effect implies conspiracy theories or alternate realities; however, it is better explained by cognitive psychology and the fallibility of human memory.
 Another misunderstanding is that these false memories are isolated; in reality, they often spread through social reinforcement and media repetition.
-Recognizing this helps prevent the spread of misinformation in political contexts.
+Recognizing this helps prevent the spread of Misinformation in political contexts.

 Example